bradyhhh/house_market_sentiment_analysis/README.md

 This project involves analyzing sentiment in the Taiwanese housing market using data collected from one of the largest online forums in Taiwan, [Mobile01](https://www.mobile01.com/).<br>

 The project is divided into four parts:
-1. Scraping discussion threads from Mobile01.
+1. Scrape discussion threads from Mobile01.
-2. Pre-training a word2vector model for generating word2vec features.
+2. Pre-train a word2vector model for generating word2vec features.
-3. Training an xgboost model to predict public sentiment.
+3. Train an autoML xgboost classifier to predict public sentiment in the Taiwanese house market.
-4. Evaluating results.
+4. Evaluate results.

 <br>
 <br>